jwllee/wall-free-15-puzzle/README.md

 The output will contain the number of minimum required steps and afterwards the *x*, *y* positions of the pieces to be moved at each step.

+### Solution
+The crux of the solution is to use the A* algorithm with a priority queue with a hashtable so that verifying the existence of states takes constant time on average.

 ### Notes
 - There is a report in the directory ```Informe``` which contains some analysis of the solution.